faizanahemad/Hybrid-Weighted-Embedding-Recommender/README.md

 - Multi-item types
 - Users-Multiple_item_types-Other-things enabled graph
 - No users and items just unique str ids
+- de-couple affinity vectors from rating vectors
+- Proper example of how to build and test an external dataset with ML-100K
+    - Example of using content data and not using it
+- Make system independent of content so recsys with no content can be used.
+- Make a section in readme of how to reproduce

 # TODO:
 - Paper: Figure out sections and relevant papers to take content arrangement hints.